ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 and deal with platform-specific tweaks and hacks (stuff [like this](https://github.com/ggez/ggez/issues/587), for example).
 It can consume surprisingly large amounts of time.
-But what's is more important for a hobby project, it also sucks too much fun out of the development process.
+But what's more important for a hobby project, it also sucks too much fun out of the development process.

 And what made it worse in my case is that [Häte2d][docs_hate] intentionally wasn't